tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/step_by_step.md

 ]
 ```

-- Track which question the user is currently reading by creaating a variable `questionNumber`
+- Track which question the user is currently reading by creating a variable `questionNumber`

 ```swift
 questionNumber = 0;